-23. The Information to Support the Habitats Regulations Assessment (Document 5.3) which accompanies the Application has taken full account of PINS Advice Note 10 Habitats Regulations Assessment.
+27. The Information to Support the Habitats Regulations Assessment (Document 5.3 APP-201) which accompanies the Application has taken full account of PINS Advice Note 10 Habitats Regulations Assessment (HRA).
 It provides information for the competent authority to determine whether the Project is likely to have an adverse effect on the integrity of any European site and concludes that the Project, together with mitigation and monitoring as proposed, is not expected to have an adverse effect on the integrity of these sites.
-Matrices to inform the report on the implications for European Sites have been submitted to the Examining Authority and updates have been submitted as part of the Applicant's response to Deadline 1.
+Matrices to inform the report on the implications for European sites have been submitted to the Examining Authority and updates have been submitted as part of the Applicant's response to Deadline 1.
+Further updates will be submitted at suitable deadlines following the Examining Authority's first round of written questions and receipt of the comments on the updated HRA Matrices (submitted at Deadline 1) as necessary.